neooblaster/zcl_log_util/README.md

 ### Definition of log message

-A log message in **SAP** is an integral part of the system which is very well designed.
+A log message in **SAP** is an integral part of the system that is very well-designed.
 In the most basic usage case, they are used to handle the program logic errors to inform (`I`), warn (`W`) or interrupt (`E` or `A`) the program.

-Texts messages are stored in a **class message** (`ID`) which associates them to a **number**.
+Texts messages are stored in a **class message** (`ID`) which associates them with a **number**.
 The message text can have until four variables placeholders (`&`).

-The class message also handle the internationalization.
+The class message also handles the internationalization.

-The best practice is to use class message to manage your own custom messages.
+The best practice is to use a class message to manage your own custom messages.
-You can raised the message by specifying the **type** or generate a text message for a **log registry** (internal table for final display or any purpose).
+You can raise the message by specifying the **type** or generate a text message for a **log registry** (internal table for final display or any purpose).

 Keep in mind the following message components with their roles :